 This page describes Responsive Design Mode as it appears before Firefox 52.
+You may also see this version of Responsive Design Mode in Firefox 52 and later if multi-process support (e10s) is disabled.
 To see what it's like from Firefox 52 onwards, see Responsive Design Mode.

 Responsive designs adapt to different screen sizes to provide a presentation that is suitable for different kinds of devices, such as mobile phones or tablets.
 Responsive Design Mode makes it easy to see how your website or web app will look on different screen sizes.

 The screenshot below shows a page on the mobile version of Wikipedia viewed with a 320 by 480 content area.

 Responsive Design Mode is convenient because you can quickly and precisely change the size of the content area.

 Of course, you could just resize the browser window: but making the browser window smaller makes all your other tabs smaller too, and can make the browser's interface much harder to use.